Houston Arson Attorney

 Criminal Mischief Charges in the State of Texas

 Criminal mischief is defined in the state of Texas as knowingly causing damage to or tampering with another persons property in such a way that financial loss results.
 That could include anything from slashing the tires on someone else’s car to vandalizing a place of business.
 Criminal mischief charges depend for the most part on the value of the damages.
 Even if damage was caused unintentionally but was done so as the result of recklessness, it could be considered a Class C misdemeanor.
-If you please guilt to a class C misdemeanor in Texas, you may be eligible for an expungement.
+If you plead guilty to a class C misdemeanor in Texas, you may be eligible for an expungement.
 Contact Houston arson attorney and Houston expungement attorney for more information.

 If you cause damage unintentionally, but while acting in a reckless manner, it is a Class C misdemeanor.
 Otherwise, the penalties for a criminal mischief charge depend largely on the value of the damage.